isralduke/thatbook/24-jeremiah.md

 > Why does the land lie in ruins?
 > Why is it as scorched as a desert through which no one travels?”

 <a name="9:13">9:13</a> The Lord answered, “This has happened because these people have rejected my laws which I gave them.
 They have not obeyed me or followed those laws. <a name="9:14">9:14</a> Instead they have followed the stubborn inclinations of their own hearts.
-They have paid allegiance to the gods called Baal, as their fathers taught them to do. <a name="9:15">9:15</a> So then, listen to what I—the Lord God of Israel who rules over all—have to say.
+They have paid allegiance to the gods called Baal, as their fathers taught them to do. <a name="9:15">9:15</a> So then, listen to what I — the Lord God of Israel who rules over all — have to say.
 ‘I am going to make these people eat the bitter food of suffering and drink the poison water of judgment. <a name="9:16">9:16</a> I will scatter them among nations that neither they nor their ancestors have known anything about.
 I will send people chasing after them with swords until I have destroyed them.’”

 <a name="9:17">9:17</a> The Lord who rules over all told me to say to this people,